ahmadnazir/ahmadnazir.github.io/blog/posts/2019-03-05-penneo-signed-document/post.md

 This means that apart from the original PDF, two more versions were appended.

-1. Version 1: Original PDF (malicious content is removed)
+1. Version 1: Original PDF (after removing malicious content)
 2. Version 2: This contains the document key (also visible on the right side of every page)
 3. Version 3: This is where the document signature resides